szabgab/dancer-spa-book-source/manuscript/hello-world-spa.md

 server for the data and will fill the missing field with the data we get from the server.

 A> What is AJAX?
-A> AJAX stands for Asynchronous JavaScript and XML and even thouh the last letter refers to XML, in most cases today what is sent back-and-forth on the wire
+A> AJAX stands for Asynchronous JavaScript and XML and even though the last letter refers to XML, in most cases today what is sent back-and-forth on the wire
 A> is JSON instead of XML.
-A> Asyncrhonous means that when the JavaScript code running in the browser sends a request to the server it does not wait for an answer.
+A> Asynchronous means that when the JavaScript code running in the browser sends a request to the server it does not wait for an answer.
 Instead it keeps running
 A> and keeps serving the user.
 If it was waiting for an answer the browser would seem to be "stuck" till we get an answer.
 This would be quite unpleasant.
 A> So instead, before we send the asynchronous request we also provide a function, we usually call "callback function" that will be executed when the browser
-A> received the respons.
+A> received the response.
 A> Basically the browser has loop running in it that executes pieces of JavaScript code and checks for various events.
 For example events when the user clicks on
 A> a button or just hovers the mouse over an item, or when some data arrives in response to an earlier Asynchronous call.
 A> For some of these event these events the browser has some built-in function to execute.
 For example when you hover the mouse over an image, when the browser